 The other specs on these also mimic those of a Gibson: a mahogany body and set neck, 12-inch fretboard radius, 24.75-inch scale, and Tune-o-matic bridge, among others.
 If you’re hankering after a rock-ready guitar that won’t break the bank, the Epiphone Les Paul Standard should top your list.

-It’s one of Ibanez’s longest-running models, and deservedly so.
-The S520 is a dependable, robust six-string that’s ever so slightly geared towards metal and rock thanks to its pickups, Floyd Rose-style tremolo system and fast neck.
+A long-standing member of the Ibanez faimly, the S521 is a dependable, robust six-string that’s ever so slightly geared towards metal and rock thanks to its pickups, yet remains accesible to all thanks to its six-saddle bridge system and thin, fast neck.
 Beginner guitarists eager to dive into those heavier genres will find plenty to love about this axe.

 - Sophisticated good looks with a sculpted top